Quantum non-Gaussianity of multi-phonon states of a single atom: Robustness of the genuine QNG

-Fig.~\ref{fig:QNG_robustness} shows the measurements of the robustness of generated QNG states.
-The relative depth of the $n$-th order genuine QNG has been consistently scaled to corresponding mean thermal energy when the same thermalization is applied to the vacuum state.
-The corresponding simulations of the thermalization dynamics employ a simple single-parameter quantitative model accounting for the effect of the motional heating induced by the random photon recoils from scattering of the 397~nm Doppler cooling laser beam, shown as red dashed curves.
-However, as the employed laser beam is set to optimize the Doppler cooling conditions, the observed trajectories in the $P_{n}$,$P_{n-1}+P_{n+1}$ space are expected to deviate from this model for high initial Fock states or for very long thermalization times.
-A finite temperature reservoir characterized by two parameters~\cite{eschner2003laser} has to be included to plausibly explain the observed evolutions in these limits (green dashed curve).
-We note that the simplified single-parameter thermalization dynamics closely reproduces the evolution for the initial states approaching $|2\rangle$ and $|5\rangle$ and is nearly identical with the two-parameter model considering the Doppler cooling.
-The experimentally observed dependencies confirm the predicted increased sensitivity of states with high order $n$ of genuine QNG to heating, as can be seen by the gradually reduced scale of the effective mean thermal phonon number $n_{\rm th}$.
-A detailed description of thermalization processes including their calibration can be found in the Supplementary information~S3.
+We study the QNG depth by the evaluation of the robustness of the generated QNG states to the mechanical heating induced by random photon recoils implemented by illuminating the ion with a short laser pulse on the 4S$_{1/2} \leftrightarrow {\rm 4P}_{1/2}$ transition.
+The heating rate has been set to $(115\pm 2)\times10^3$~ph/s on an ion prepared in the motional ground state.
+Fig.~\ref{fig:QNG_robustness} shows measurements of the relative depth scaled consistently to the mean added thermal energy when the same thermalization is applied to the vacuum state.
+The simulations employ a single-parameter photon recoil model, shown as red dashed curves.
+However, as the employed laser beam is set to optimize the Doppler cooling, the trajectories in the $P_{n}$,$P_{n-1}+P_{n+1}$ space are expected to deviate from this model for high initial Fock states or for very long thermalization times.
+A finite temperature reservoir characterized by two parameters~\cite{eschner2003laser} has to be included to plausibly explain the evolutions in these limits (green dashed curve).
+The observations confirm the predicted increased sensitivity of states with high order $n$ of genuine QNG to heating, as can be seen by the gradually reduced scale of the effective mean thermal phonon number $n_{\rm th}$.
+A detailed description of thermalization can be found in the Supplementary information~S3.